 Many time trials tend to have very early morning starts and, if you’re having to drive to the race HQ too, this can make getting your nutrition right tricky.
 You don’t want to eat too much too close to the race and risk feeling bloated or nauseous but equally, you don’t want to under perform because you’ve consumed too little.

-The Ride: For a 10-mile time trial, there should be no need to eat or drink for the entirety of the event.
+For a 10-mile time trial, there should be no need to eat or drink for the entirety of the event.
 Coming out of your aero tuck to reach for a bottle or gel will lose time, break your rhythm and reduce focus.
-For a 25-mile event, some riders like to have a gel for the second half of the ride but it’s debatable whether it will take effect in time or is just fuelling their cool down.
-If it’s warm, you will benefit from having fluids on hand during a 25 and, if you do think you’ll need some extra energy, can always use carbohydrate solution to negate the need for a gel.
+For a 25-mile event, some riders like to have a gel for the second half of the ride but it is debatable whether it will take effect in time or is just fuelling their cool down.
+If it is warm, you will benefit from having fluids on hand during a 25-mile time trial and, if you do think you will need some extra energy, can always use carbohydrate solution to negate the need for a gel.
 For significantly longer events, you will need to adopt a little, often and early approach, which you should have practiced in training.
 The guidelines here for a sportive or long training ride apply but, with the higher intensity efforts involved in time trialling, you may need to work at the lower end of the intake range and experiment with what you’re able to tolerate.